-To spare patients the suffering of the acute and persistent symptoms of COVID-19 infections and also to reduce the probability of new, more transmissible and more virulent variants arising, we are back to needing to "flatten the curve" of infections.
-With the interventions shown on the Swiss cheese respiratory virus graphic, we can lower the likelihood of exposures and infections.
+To spare patients the suffering of the acute and persistent symptoms of COVID-19 infections and also to reduce the probability of new, more transmissible and more virulent variants arising, we will need to continue to focus on "flattening the curve" of infections through the fall and winter.
+With the interventions shown on the Australian virologist Ian Mackay's Swiss cheese figure, we can lower the likelihood of exposures and infections.
 We should use them.

 Henry I. Miller, a physician and molecular biologist, is a Senior Fellow at the Pacific Research Institute.
 The co-discoverer of a key enzyme in the influenza virus, he was the founding director of the FDA's Office of Biotechnology.
-You can find him online or on Twitter at @henryimiller and read more of his writing at henrymillermd.org.
+You can find him online or on Twitter at @henryimiller, and read more of his writing at henrymillermd.org